skupperproject/skupper/doc/tls/README.md

 The RouterAccess certificate has the typical requirements for a TLS web server: usage for digital signature, key encipherment and server auth.
-The certificate also must be valid for the host(s) in the Link/RouterAccess endpoints (depends on the ingress chosen) in order for peers to validate the connection.
+The certificate also must be valid for the host(s) in the Link/RouterAccess endpoints in order for peers to validate the connection.

 > ⚠️ Known Issue: The Skupper router ignores Subject Alternative Name IP entries
 > when doing hostname validation.
 The skupper controller works around this by